Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 ### Summarize a conversation

-To summarize a conversation, you can use the `AnalyzeConversationsAsync` method overload that returns an `Response<AnalyzeConversationJobState>`:
+To summarize a conversation, you can use the `AnalyzeConversationsAsync` method overload that returns an `Response<AnalyzeConversationOperationState>`:

 ```C# Snippet:AnalyzeConversation_ConversationSummarization
 MultiLanguageConversationInput input = new MultiLanguageConversationInput(